Antojito: Definition

 In Latin America, Mexico has one of the most extensive street food cultures, with about 43% of the population believing that it is not harmful and about 58% eating on the street at least once a week.
 Mexican food was named by UNESCO as an intangible cultural heritage of mankind, and Forbes named Mexico City one of the top ten cities for street food in the world.
 Street and market food has had a significant impact on haute cuisine in Mexico, with upscale restaurants serving many of the same foods as in the streets, sometimes modified and sometimes not.
-It has also had influence abroad, especially in the United States, where Houston chef Hugo Ortega and Chicago chef Rick Bayless both published books dedicated to Mexico's street food.
+It has influenced the United States, where Houston chef Hugo Ortega and Chicago chef Rick Bayless both published books dedicated to Mexico's street food.
 Chefs come to Mexico to investigate the local cuisines as Mexican food in general becomes more appreciated.
 This includes street foods.
 In the United States, Mexican-style street food can be found in small counter-service restaurants and the variety being demanded goes beyond Tex-Mex into the regional foods of Mexico.
-With over 100 years of Mexican-style street food history, Los Angeles is known for its street food lunch trucks, serving tacos, tortas, quesadillas and more.
-Tacos are to Los Angeles as sausage is to Chicago and cheesesteaks are to Philadelphia.
-These tacos can follow the traditional recipes of Mexico or be very creative.
-It is home to a series of trucks called Kogi, which became famous for its unusual blending of Korean and Mexican food.
+With more than 100 years of Mexican-style street food history, Los Angeles is known for its street food lunch trucks, serving tacos, tortas, quesadillas and more.
+Tacos can follow the traditional recipes of Mexico or be more creative.
 The University of California, Los Angeles held a conference on Mexican street food, where it was distinguished from typical fast food by cultural considerations.